North Carolina Application Process, DC

 - An applicant who graduated from chiropractic college between July 1, 1986 and June 30, 1997 shall be required to submit scores of 375 or higher on National Board Part I, Part II, Part III, and Physiotherapy; but, shall not be required to submit a score for Part IV.

-In order to receive a license, an applicant who qualifies for a waiver of any National Board score shall take and pass the SPEC exam and satisfy all other requirements for licensure.
+To obtain a license, an applicant who qualifies for a waiver of any National Board score shall take and pass the SPEC exam and satisfy all other requirements for licensure.
 For more information on SPEC, please visit the NBCE’s website.